 The role of the regulatory professional

-Advising on legal and scientific restraints and requirements.
+Advising on rules, guidances and scientific information relating to marketing requirements.

-They are presenting registration documents to regulatory agencies and carrying out any subsequent negotiations necessary to obtain or maintain marketing authorization for the products concerned.
+Presenting and submitting product registration documents to agencies and carrying out any subsequent negotiations to obtain or maintain marketing authorization.

-It is giving strategic and technical advice at the highest level in their companies, making an important contribution both commercially and scientifically to the success of a development program and the company as a whole.
+Giving strategic and technical advice to any level in their clients’ companies, making important contributions commercially and scientifically to forward the success of a program.

-Helping the company avoid problems caused by badly kept records, inappropriate scientific thinking or poor presentation of data.
+Helping the company avoid the problems caused by poorly kept records, inappropriate scientific thinking or sub-optimal presentation of data.

-There are some services of regulatory affairs services the following:
+Some regulatory affairs services are noted in the following: